Explore All Topics

 At a glance

 College is an expensive endeavor.
-Luckily, some educational expenses can be used to claim a tax credit or deduction.
-Know which expenses count and what documentation you need to keep to maximize your tax deductions and credits.
+Luckily, some higher education expenses can be used to claim a tax credit or, in certain scenarios, a tax deduction.
+It’s important to know which expenses count and what documentation you need to keep so you can maximize your tax benefit.
+Read on for details.

 Have other student tax filing questions?
 Be sure to visit our Tax Guide for College Students and find out about student forms that can be filed for free.